lymphoidcell/Portfolio-Guide/README.md

 ## About

 Welcome to my professional portfolio repository!
-This collection showcases my journey through data analytics, machine learning, and full-stack development.
-Each project demonstrates practical applications of data science, engineering principles, and creative solutions to real-world challenges.
+This collection showcases my journey through data analytics, machine learning, and geospatial analysis.
+Each project demonstrates practical applications of data science, spatial analysis, and creative solutions to real-world challenges.

 **What you'll find here:**
 - Data analytics projects with end-to-end pipelines
 - Machine learning models and implementations
 - SQL query optimization and database design
-- Full-stack applications and data visualizations
+- Interactive web applications and data visualizations
+- Geospatial analysis and mapping projects
+- Point cloud processing and 3D visualizations with Blender
+- Interactive Streamlit applications
 - Case studies with business insights
 - Technical documentation and methodologies